calista-ai/crowdsourcing-app/README.md

 ### Step 3 - Setup

 This step is required only for the first time that you will run the application.
 This may take a few minutes as it will download the images required.
+If you have already completed this step once successfully, then you can jump directy to Step 4.

 **TL;DR**: